-- 3.23 The Trustee believes that environmental, social, and corporate governance (ESG) factors may have a material impact on investment risk and return outcomes, and that good stewardship can create and preserve value for companies and markets as a whole.
-The Trustee also recognises that long-term sustainability issues, particularly climate change, present risks and opportunities that increasingly may require explicit consideration. - 3.24 As noted above, the Trustee has appointed Mercer to act as discretionary investment manager in respect of the Fund's assets and such assets are invested in a range of Mercer Funds managed by MGIE.
-The United Nations' Sustainable Development Goals (SDGs) inform Mercer's long term investment beliefs and direct Mercer's and the Trustee's thinking when it comes to converting systemic risks into transformational investment opportunities as outlined in Mercer's Sustainability Policy.
+- 3.21 The Trustee believes that environmental, social, and corporate governance ("ESG") factors may have a material impact on investment risk and return outcomes, and that good stewardship can create and preserve value for companies and markets as a whole.
+The Trustee also recognises that long-term sustainability issues, particularly climate change, present risks and opportunities that increasingly may require explicit consideration. - 3.22 As noted above, the Trustee has appointed Mercer to act as discretionary investment manager in respect of the Fund's assets and such assets are invested in a range of Mercer Funds managed by MGIE.

-- 3.25 The Trustee, Mercer, and MGIE support and expect asset managers appointed to manage the Mercer Funds which are registered with the Financial Conduct Authority to comply with the UK Stewardship Code and UK Corporate Governance Code, including public disclosure of compliance via an external website.
+- 3.23 The Trustee, Mercer, and MGIE support and expect asset managers appointed to manage the Mercer Funds which are registered with the Financial Conduct Authority to comply with the UK Stewardship Code and UK Corporate Governance Code, including public disclosure of compliance via an external website.
 An assessment of each manager's compliance against the seven underlying principles of the UK Stewardship Code is part of MGIE's review process of all underlying equity managers appointed to manage assets of the Mercer Funds in which the Fund invests.
-Those managers exercise voting rights and undertake engagement (collaborative or otherwise) in accordance with their own corporate governance policies. - 3.26 The Fund's investment managers exercise voting rights and undertake engagement (collaborative or otherwise) in accordance with their own corporate governance policies. - 3.27 The Trustee reviews the following reporting on an annual basis: - UK Stewardship Code Review which assesses each underlying equity manager's compliance against the seven principles of the UK Stewardship Code - Stewardship monitoring reporting which assesses each underlying equity manager's record of executing and disclosing voting activity, and the extent to which they are engaging with the underlying companies in which they invest. - ESG ratings of all investment managers versus the asset class universe ESG ratings.
-In addition, ESG ratings are disclosed in the quarterly performance report which is reviewed by the Trustee - Carbon footprint analysis versus the index on the Mercer equity portfolios the Fund invests in - Climate scenario modelling on the growth portfolio - 3.28 The Trustee has and will continue to consider sustainability themed investments. - 3.29 The Trustee has reviewed MGIE's exclusion framework for all equity and fixed income funds.
-MGIE has given their appointed third party asset managers investment restrictions in relation to particular products or activities, which the Trustee will continue to monitor.
-In addition, MGIE have announced their commitment to target net zero emissions across the fund range in which the Scheme invests by 2050, with a 45% reduction by 2030.
+Those managers exercise voting rights and undertake engagement (collaborative or otherwise) in accordance with their own corporate governance policies. - 3.24 The United Nations' Sustainable Development Goals ("SDGs") inform Mercer's long term investment beliefs and direct Mercer's and the Trustee's thinking when it comes to converting systemic risks into transformational investment opportunities as outlined in Mercer's Sustainability Policy. - 3.25 The Fund's investment managers exercise voting rights and undertake engagement (collaborative or otherwise) in accordance with their own corporate governance policies. - 3.26 The Trustee reviews the following reporting on an annual basis: - The Mercer Sustainability Policy.
+In March 2021 the policy was a further updated in relation to sustainability-related disclosures in the financial services sector ("SFDR") implementation.
+In August 2022 the policy update reflected enhancements to the approach to climate change modelling and transition modelling, additional detail on how the policy is implemented, monitored and governed and, as part of the commitment to promote diversity, finalising MGIE's signatory status to the UK chapter of the 30% Club. - Stewardship monitoring reporting which assesses each underlying equity manager's record of executing and disclosing voting activity, and the extent to which they are engaging with the underlying companies in which they invest.
+These details are included in the Engagement Implementation Policy Statement as part of the annual report and accounts and is available online. - Where available, ESG ratings of all asset managers versus the asset class universe ESG ratings.
+In addition, ESG ratings are disclosed in the quarterly performance report which is reviewed by the Trustee.
+ESG ratings are assigned by Mercer (and its affiliates') global manager research team.

+Carbon footprint analysis versus the index on the Mercer equity portfolios the Fund invests in and other relevant asset classes where data is available.
+In addition, Mercer's Climate Change Management report highlights the approach to the TCFD framework in more detail, including example analysis on strategy and targets and metrics.